By Sara Calabro

 Something else you can do yourself to reduce subscapularis-related shoulder pain is adjust your posture—while awake and sleeping.

 During waking hours, try and avoid the slumped-forward posture that so many of us have unfortunately developed as a result of sustained computer use.
-This postion forces the arms into a medially rotated position, which perpetuates trigger points in the subscapularis.
+This position forces the arms into a medially rotated position, which perpetuates trigger points in the subscapularis.

 A final self-care technique for reducing subscapularis trigger points is the doorway stretch.
 Stand in a doorway and place both hands on either side of the door, at about shoulder height.
 Lean forward to give a nice passive stretch to the subscapularis.